emilianvrd/Maneuvers/Fantasy maneuvers/Backgrounds.md

 ## Artisan
 As an apprentice, you practiced a particular form of building or crafting, developing specialized skill.
 You might have been a blacksmith’s apprentice toiling over the forge for countless hours, a young tailor sewing garments of all kinds, or a shipwright shaping the hulls of ships.

 Choose two ability boosts.
-One must be to Strength or Intelligence, and one is a free ability boost.
+One must be to Might or Intelligence, and one is a free ability boost.

 You're proficient in the Crafting skill, the Guild lore skill, and four Skills of your choice.
 You gain the Specialty Crafting Talent and two other Talents of your choice.